mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 MMagRail Rifle agRail Rifle With the larger frame of the rifle stock, a larger power source can allow for even larger ammunition to be hurled by this wide-barrelled weapon.
-Fifteen centimetres in diameter, the
+Fifteen centimeters in diameter, the

 #### SLUG THROWERS